-These salty pastries are a recipe of a dear friend of my mom’s, Judith.
+These salty pastries (called pogácsa in Hungarian) are a recipe of a dear friend of my mom’s, Judith.
 She is Hungarian and used to make these often for me when I was a child.
 I like them a lot and they are very versatile: perfect for an afternoon snack or as an “aperitivo” before a meal together with a cold drink.
-The yogurt gives them a slightly tangy flavour while the cumin seeds add that extra kick that makes these salty pastries special.
+The yogurt gives them a slightly tangy flavour while the caraway seeds add that extra kick that makes these salty pastries special.
 Try and make these with your kids, they will love helping out with the cookie cutters and all the different shapes.

 500 gms plain flour